Prevent cruelty & advocate

 To combat this, we have invested in a focussed desexing strategy to really make an impact.
 We combine short-term desexing campaigns in our communities with long-term education and attitudinal change programmes for the best outcome.

-SPCA Inspectors & field officers
+SPCA Inspectors & Inspectorate Support Officers

 Last year our Inspectors received over 13,000 complaints relating to animal cruelty and neglect.
-Educating owners about their responsibilities plays a large part in resolving these incidents and improving the wellbeing of neglected animals long term.
+Educating owners about their responsibilities plays a large part in resolving these incidents and improving the wellbeing of neglected animal's long term.